 We were first referred to speech and language in June.
 The professionals we saw kept saying we should see the ‘social communication expert’, I had no idea what they meant.
 It wasn’t until September that one professional explained that it means they would assess my son for autism.

 It wasn’t until the following February that we got an appointment to see the social communication expert where our ADOS assessment took place.
 We then waited until April to see our Paediatrician who gave us a diagnosis for my son.

 What should I do before ADOS & Social Communication Assessment?

 I know how hard it is to think about your child being assessed but the best thing you can do is be normal.
-Answer all the questions honestly and let your child respond as they naturally.
-The point is to see if your child has signs of an Autistic Spectrum Disorder (ASD).
+Answer all the questions honestly and let your child respond as they naturally would.
+The point is to see if your child has signs of autism.
 If you are not honest, the person doing the assessment may get the wrong result which in the long run doesn’t help anyone.

-The letter we received was for a speech and language appointment and a social communication assessment, it didn’t state ADOS on it this was explained at the appointment.
+The letter we received was for a speech and language appointment and a social communication assessment.
+The letter didn’t state ADOS on it this was explained at the appointment.
 It said to allow 90 minutes which was about right.

 It helps to have someone with you that knows the child well.
-I took my husband, this way you can both answer the questions even if you have different opinions.
+I went with my husband.
+You can both answer the questions even if you have different opinions.
 Unfortunately I also had my three month old baby with me which I wouldn’t recommend, lucky for us he slept through most of the session.
 I would suggest getting childcare (if possible) for any other kids as the focus needs to be on the child being assessed.